myki: Commuter Club

 This DM piece could have been a stale throwaway.

 Instead, I’ve created a highly visual DM piece which is fun, tangible and interactive.
-Hopefully it piques curiosity (and employer sign-ups)!
+It piqued curiosity (and employer sign-ups)!

 In my spare time I had a go animating the train.
 We ended up using it in office lobbies, venues and on LinkedIn.